revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>
 <blockquote>

-In python, we have two types of data files,
+In python, we have two types of data files:

  i)Text File-A document that consists of human readable characters, which might be opened by any text editor.